carleton/rat-behavior-classifier/README.md

 ## Code Breakdown

 - ### DeepLabCutAutomationTemplate
     - We have created 7 Python files, that when run in order, automates the DeepLabCut component of this project.
 They are found in the DeepLabCutAutomation folder.
 The files that don't start with a number are optional and are used for diagnostic purposes.
+At the moment, 2_ and 3_ are not working so we suggest you use launch_deeplab_cut.sh to launch the DLC graphical user interface and complete those steps that way.

 - ### JaabaScoreConversion
     - get_jaaba_predictions.py: this is a file where you can specify a JAABA experiment directory, and after running, will automatically get the predictions for behaviors specified in jab_list.txt on all the videos in the experiment directory.